mh37/HIDNinja/README.md

 ![architecture](https://unit37.org/assets/img/hidninja/architecture.png)

+We can summarize the core functionality of the software side as follows:

+1. The SBC runs a Web Socket Server which sets up routes with a http.HandleFunc() so that we can provide a connection to either the web socket endpoint for payload processing or the web/payload interface.
+Therefore, the server listens for an incoming client connection and routes it accordingly.
+2. If a client connection is detected and the web interface route triggered, the HTML file for the payload web interface is served in return over HTTP.
+3. The web interface accepts user input in the form of text-based payloads, which can then be sent back to the web socket servers secondary endpoint route.
+We implemented a reader function which listens for incoming payloads.
+Once a payload string is received a status message will be returned to the client and the payload execution process triggered if no errors were reported.
+4. Once the payload execution chain is triggered on the server side, the received payload-string is dissected into individual characters and sent to a translation layer.
+Beware that this process is currently not case-sensitive and will need to be modified in the future to account for modifier keys and other special instructions.
+5. The translation layer will run the individual characters through a scan code map where Strings are mapped against specific byte values.
+The reason why we use string values and not char values here is because we plan to communicate modifiers as multi character strings.
+This implementation method might be subject to change in future releases.
+Once the byte value has been correctly identified it will be returned to the payload execution function.
+6. With the freshly acquired information we can now assemble a keypress with the scan code byte value.
+A keypress consists of a byte sequence containing 8 bytes, and each keypress can contain up to six scan codes (USB Implementer’s Forum 2001, 30).
+It is important to remember to also release the keypress again.
+This can be simply done by sending an zero value byte array, such as []byte{0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00}.
+7. Once the “keypress” is assembled, we pass it to a function that will append the freshly constructed byte sequence to our USB gadget file /dev/hidg0.
+Once it is appended to the file it will be sent directly as a keystroke to the target host.
+The relative simplicity of this design allows us to achieve a somewhat compact and efficient implementation with a conservative amount of code.
+In the future with added features and functionalities the quantity of code will certainly increase but we aim to avoid code bloat as much as possible.

 ## TODOs & Planned future enhancements

 The current implementation is very barebones, therefore, we still have an extensive list of missing features: